SRH8/hel-bike-data-import/README.md

 **_NOTE:_**  remember that the docker compose file provided [here]((https://github.com/SRH8/hel-bike-api#setting-up-the-database)) will also create a phpMyAdmin container that you can use as client!

-Once you have set up the database, make sure the city_bike_app schema has been created.
+Once you have set up the database, make sure the city_bike_app schema has been created (Docker should do this automatically).
 Otherwise, you will need to create it manually.
 You can do so by following the instructions below:

 You can use any MySQL client, however I will be using phpMyAdmin for this part.